Your dentist's blue paper is a masterclass in agent design

 Bausch’s paper

-In 1953, a dentist named Hans Bausch made a small piece of paper that changed everything.
-Dentists worldwide adopted it immediately.
+In 1953, a father-and-son pair of dentists named Jean and Hans Bausch made a small piece of paper that changed everything.
+Dentists worldwide adopted it as soon as they got their hands on it.

 The real evolution

-All three moves matter, but they serve a single thing: the paper removed the need for skill where skill was never the point.
+The paper mattered because it removed the need for skill where skill was never the point.

 But you can’t blindly remove every marked spot.
 The color lands on natural tooth too.
-The dentist still has to know what’s filling and what’s enamel.
-That part is still judgment, but relatively straightforward.
+The dentist still has to know what’s filling and what’s enamel, and that part is real expertise.
 The paper didn’t eliminate the dentist.
+It eliminated the part where being a dentist was wasted.
 It turned a talent problem into a judgment problem, and judgment is what dentists are actually for.

 The dentist as an agent

 The dentist is an agent.
 The paper is the harness.
-The harness didn’t make the dentist smarter.
-It made an average dentist capable of doing what previously required a gifted one.
-It compressed the skill floor.
-It didn’t solve for talent but it eliminated the need for it.
+A good harness compresses the skill floor.
+It lets an average agent do what previously required a gifted one.

-A good harness makes dumb agents perform.
-It closes the gap between a frontier model and a small open-source one on every task where the harness does the seeing.
-It removes the need for taste.
+That’s true for AI agents the same way it’s true for dentists.
+A well-built harness closes the gap between a frontier model and a smaller open-source one on every task where the harness does the seeing.
+The model doesn’t get better.
+The room becomes more legible.

 We’ve been building harnesses for human agents forever.
-The blue paper is one.
 A circuit breaker panel is one.
 A syntax-highlighted editor is one.
+Bausch’s blue paper is one.
+Each one moves perception out of the agent’s head and onto the surface of the world.
 Build rooms where mediocre agents do excellent work.

 We’re in the 1952 of agent tooling.
-Most of us are dentists asking the patient “does that feel high?”
-Some of us are trying to make the patient smarter.
+Most of us are still asking the patient “does that feel high?”
+Some of us are trying to train better dentists.
 The move is to build the paper.

 See the color.
 Grind the color.